Keil-Carpenter/M365-User-Provisioning-Automation/README.md

 - Adds the user to a predefined list of Microsoft Entra ID groups.
 - Prompts for a DoneSafe group selection and adds the selected group.
 - Prompts for a location and adds the corresponding Exchange Online distribution list.
-- Updates the user's Usage Location to `NZ`.
+- Updates the user's usage Location to `NZ`.
 - Waits for an E5 licence assignment by checking assigned licence SKUs.
 - Assigns a Microsoft Viva Insights licence if it is not already assigned.
 - Disconnects from Microsoft Graph.